eonarheim/eonarheim.github.io/input/posts/using-wyam-blog.md

 ## Intro Wyam

 This leads me to the Wyam static site generator.
 It is a great little static site generator built in C#/.NET (full framework).
-If you come from a Markdown/Razor background you'll really find this stuff really familiar and easy to use.
+If you come from a Markdown/Razor background you'll really find this stuff familiar and easy to use.
 Wyam is super configurable, fully customizable, and compatible with GitHub pages.
 Let's dig into it!

 ## Installing Wyam